 The memory array of DataFlash-L devices is actually larger than other Serial Flash devices in that extra user-accessible bytes are provided in each page of the memory array.
-For the AT25PE20, there are an extra eight bytes of memory in each page for a total of an extra 8KB (64-Kbits) of user-accessible memory.
+For the AT25PE16, there are an extra 16 bytes of memory in each page for a total of an extra 64KB (512-Kbits) of user-accessible memory.

 Some applications, however, may not want to take advantage of this extra memory and instead architect their software to operate on a binary, logical addressing scheme.
-To allow this, the DataFlash-L can be configured so that the Buffer and page sizes are 256 bytes instead of the optional 264 bytes.
-In addition, the configuration of the Buffer and page sizes is reversible and can be changed from 264 bytes to 256 bytes or from 256 bytes to 264 bytes.
-The configured setting is stored in an internal nonvolatile register so that the Buffer and page size configuration is not affected by power cycles.
+To allow this, the DataFlash-L can be configured so that the buffer and page sizes are 512 bytes instead of the optional 528 bytes.
+In addition, the configuration of the buffer and page sizes is reversible and can be changed from 528 bytes to 512 bytes or from 512 bytes to 528 bytes.
+The configured setting is stored in an internal nonvolatile register so that the buffer and page size configuration is not affected by power cycles.
 The nonvolatile register has a limit of 10,000 erase/program cycles; therefore, care should be taken to not switch between the size options more than 10,000 times.

-Devices are initially shipped from Adesto with the Buffer and page sizes set to 256 bytes.
-To configure the device for default page size (256 bytes), a 4-byte opcode sequence of 3Dh, 2Ah, 80h, and A6h must be clocked into the device.
-After the last bit of the opcode sequence has been clocked in, the $\overline{\text{CS}}$ pin must be deasserted to initiate the internally self-timed configuration process and nonvolatile register program cycle.
-The programming of the nonvolatile register should take place in a time of t{EP} , during which time, the RDY/BUSY bit in the Status Register will indicate that the device is busy.
-The device does not need to be power cycled after the completion of the configuration process and register program cycle in order for the Buffer and page size to be configured to 256 bytes.
+Devices are initially shipped from Adesto with the buffer and page sizes set to 512 bytes.
+To configure the device for default page size (512 Bytes), a 4-byte opcode sequence of 3Dh, 2Ah, 80h, and A6h must be clocked into the device.
+After the last bit of the opcode sequence has been clocked in, the \overline{CS} pin must be deasserted to initiate the internally self-timed configuration process and nonvolatile register program cycle.
+The programming of the nonvolatile register should take place in a time of t{EP}, during which time the RDY/BUSY bit in the Status Register will indicate that the device is busy.
+The device does not need to be power cycled after the completion of the configuration process and register program cycle in order for the buffer and page size to be configured to 512 bytes.

-To configure the device for optional DataFlash-L page size (264 bytes), a 4-byte opcode sequence of 3Dh, 2Ah, 80h, and A7h must be clocked into the device.
-After the last bit of the opcode sequence has been clocked in, the $\overline{\text{CS}}$ pin must be deasserted to initial the internally self-timed configuration process and nonvolatile register program cycle.
-The programming of the nonvolatile register should take place in a time of t{EP} , during which time, the RDY/ $\overline{\text{BUSY}}$ bit in the Status Register will indicate that the device is busy.
-The device does not need to be power cycled after the completion of the configuration process and register program cycle in order for the Buffer and page size to be configured to 264 bytes.
+To configure the device for optional DataFlash-L page size (528 bytes), a 4-byte opcode sequence of 3Dh, 2Ah, 80h, and A7h must be clocked into the device.
+After the last bit of the opcode sequence has been clocked in, the \overline{CS} pin must be deasserted to initial the internally self-timed configuration process and nonvolatile register program cycle.
+The programming of the nonvolatile register should take place in a time of t{EP}, during which time the RDY/BUSY bit in the Status Register will indicate that the device is busy.
+The device does not need to be power cycled after the completion of the configuration process and register program cycle in order for the buffer and page size to be configured to 528 bytes.